Polyus (spacecraft): Development

 NPO Energia received orders from the Soviet government to begin research on space-based strike weapons in the mid-1970s.
 Even before, the USSR had been developing maneuverable satellites for the purpose of satellite interception.
 By the beginning of the 1980s, Energia had proposed two programs: laser-equipped Skif and guided missiles platform Kaskad (where Skif would cover the low-orbit targets, Kaskad engaged targets in high and geosynchronous orbits).
 Together with NPO Astrofizika and KB Salyut, they began developing their orbital weapons platform based on the Salyut DOS-17K frame.

 Later, when the objective of ICBM interception proved too difficult, the aims of the project were shifted towards anti-satellite weapons.
 The 1983 announcement by the US of their SDI program prompted further political and financial support for the satellite interceptor program.
 In the nuclear exchange scenario, the interceptors would destroy the SDI satellites, followed by a so-called "pre-emptive retaliation" large-scale Soviet ICBM launch.

-The laser chosen for the Skif spacecraft was the 1-megawatt carbon dioxide laser, developed for the Beriev A-60 aircraft (an Il-76 flying laboratory with a combat laser).
+The laser chosen for the Skif spacecraft was a 1-megawatt carbon dioxide laser, developed for the Beriev A-60 aircraft (an Il-76 flying laboratory with a combat laser).
 The introduction of the Energia, capable of launching about 95 tonnes into orbit, finally allowed the spacecraft to accommodate the massive laser.
-The massive exhaust of the carbon-dioxide laser precipitated the objective of making the laser "recoil-less".
+The exhaust of the carbon-dioxide laser precipitated the objective of making the laser "recoil-less".
 The zero-torque exhaust system (SBM) was developed to that end.
 Its testing in orbit meant the release of a large cloud of carbon dioxide, which would hint at the satellite's purpose.
 Instead, the xenon-krypton mix would be used to simultaneously test the SBM and perform an innocent experiment on Earth's ionosphere.